etlbox/etlbox.website/doks_v1.6/content/docs/blocking-transformations/aggregation.md

 Instead of using attributes, you can also achieve this by passing multiple aggregation and group columns programmatically to the `AggregateColumns` and `GroupColumns` properties.
 This gives you the flexibility to define dynamic columns when attributes are not practical.

-### Using Predicate and Custom Code with `AggregationMethod.Custom`
+### Writing Custom AggregationMethod

 When working with `AggregationMethod.Custom`, you can define custom logic for your aggregation, allowing for calculations and processes beyond the default methods.
 Additionally, you can use a predicate to filter records before they are processed, ensuring only those that meet your conditions are included in the aggregation.

-The **predicate** allows you to define conditions for including records, while the **custom aggregation function** defines how the aggregated value is calculated.
+The `Predicate` allows you to define conditions for including records, while the `CustomFunction` defines how the aggregated value is calculated.

-#### Example 1: Custom Aggregation Method with Predicate
+#### Example: Custom Aggregation Method with Predicate

 This example demonstrates the use of a predicate to filter values and a custom function for counting only positive values.
 Additionally, it shows a custom summing function.